French (BA)

 General Information

-The prerequisite for admission to the major is completion of FREN-UA 12 Intermediate French II or FREN-UA 20 Intens Intermed French with a grade of B- or better (or an equivalent or higher course or exam, such as AP French).
+The prerequisite for admission to the major is completion of FREN-UA 12 Intermediate French II or FREN-UA 20 Intens Intermed French with a grade of B- or better (or an equivalent or higher course or exam, such as AP French Language and Culture).
 All students who wish to major in French must declare with the department and consult a departmental adviser prior to any registration.

-The director of undergraduate studies assigns each major a permanent faculty adviser within the department.
-Majors must meet with their adviser at least once per semester to obtain clearance for the following semester.
+The Director of Undergraduate Studies assigns each major a permanent faculty adviser within the department.
+Majors must meet with their adviser at least once per semester to obtain clearance for the following semester as well as advising on the progress of their major.
 When students are abroad, advising takes place virtually.

 No grade lower than C may be counted toward the major (courses graded Pass/Fail do not count).
 The overall GPA in all French courses must be 2.0 or above.

-Transfer students must complete at least 20 points of the 36 FREN-UA points required for the French major at the College of Arts and Science and/or at NYU Paris.
+Transfer students must complete at least 20 credits of the 36 FREN-UA credits required for the French major at the College of Arts and Science and/or at NYU Paris.

 For all questions about the French major, please email frenchinfo@nyu.edu.